michael-bambha/BINF6250F25/project08/README.md

 models with log space, but it is starting to become messy as this needs to be done in every calculation step.
 Can you give some design patterns to centralize or clean up this logic?

+Additionally we used ChatGPT-5 to generate the LaTeX formatting for the equations - this was mainly so we could keep a markdown file of the math handy while we worked on the implementation to save some alt-tabbing effort.